What Is Inside a Golf Ball?

 Average golfers are generally fine with two-piece balls, which are durable and will roll farther than multilayered balls.

 Balls of three or more pieces – which also feature softer covers – are generally for advanced players.
-They’re lighter and easier to spin, allowing pros and low-handicappers to stop the ball on the green, for example.
+They’re lighter and easier to achieve a higher spin rate, allowing pros and low-handicappers to use the ball’s spin and stop it on the green, for example.

 Writer Bio